steph-xue/PrimaryCareClinic/README.md

 - Fri Mar 28 01:58:39 PDT 2025 - Removed clinical note for patient Freya Kwon
 - Fri Mar 28 01:58:40 PDT 2025 - Patient Freya Kwon removed from the clinic
 - Fri Mar 28 01:59:14 PDT 2025 - Clinic name set to Careplus

+## Phase 4: Task 3
+### Potential Design Improvements
+There are some things I would refactor to improve the design of my project if I had more time:
+- I would refactor the PrimaryCareClinicApp class of the UI package that runs the functionality of the command-line user interface by breaking it into smaller, seperate classes to improve readability and maintainability.
+- For classes in the the model package, I would also try to abstract duplicated code into new methods to improve method coupling to make it easier to understand and maintain.
+For example, I would abstract out code for addAllergy, addMedication, and addMedicalCondition into a separate method to minimize code dupication.
+- Furthermore,